enpyth/DDDI-cityline38/doc/workload.md

 Fix #11 and device homepage series layout: 0.5

-new page Lifestyle: 1.5 + ?
+new page Lifestyle: 1.5 + 7

+rebuild Homepage of Master Plan: 2h